jsk-ros-pkg/jsk_3rdparty/m5stack_ros/README.md

       roslaunch m5stack_ros [device].launch baud:=115200 port:=tcp
       ```

+  - If you want to test the compilation of codes under the `sketches` directory, execute the following steps
+    - Uncomment test section in `m5stack_ros/CMakeLists.txt`
+    - Run `catkin run_tests m5stack_ros --no-deps`

 ## Devices

 With this package, you can use following devices.
 To use each device, please see README.md.